 In order to calculate inflation India uses the WPI index.

 If the inflation rate is 3-5%.
-It is beneficial to the economy, and if it is outside this range, it is harmful to the country’s manufacturing industry, further limiting employment and other opportunities.
+It is beneficial to the economy.
+If it is outside this range, it is harmful to the country's manufacturing industry, further limiting employment and other opportunities.

 It is considered that moderate inflation is usually good for economic growth.